Our mission is to create safe, supportive communities so that no child, teen, or family has to grieve alone

 History

-The name The Children’s Room reflects both the organization’s beginnings—services initially took place in a single room at Hospice West in Waltham, Massachusetts—and the founders’ broader vision: to create a dedicated, welcoming space where children and teens could openly grieve, something that was largely unavailable at the time.
+The name The Children’s Room reflects both the organization’s beginnings—services were initially held in a single room at Hospice West—and its larger vision: to create a welcoming place where children, teens, and families could grieve openly, be understood, and feel less alone.

-In 1995, work began to establish The Children’s Room as a nonprofit organization, and in April 1996 it became an independent 501(c)(3).
-By 1999, the organization had moved to a church basement, supported by eight experienced volunteers serving seven families.
-Within one year, the number of people served had quadrupled.
-In 2004, The Children’s Room opened its permanent center in a Victorian home in Arlington, Massachusetts, later renovated in 2013 to expand space for programs.
+In 1995, work began to establish The Children’s Room as an independent nonprofit organization, and in April 1996 it became a 501(c)(3).
+By 1999, the organization had moved to a church basement, where eight trained volunteers supported seven families.
+Within a year, the number of people served had quadrupled.
+In 2004, The Children’s Room opened its permanent home in a Victorian house in Arlington, Massachusetts, which was later renovated in 2013 to create additional space for programs.

 “Bereavement is not a simple reaction to a single event.
 It is also a social event, an economic event, a spiritual event, and an event with a history and a future.
 I asked myself who is lost when someone dies.
 It is more than simply a life that is lost.
 We also lose a relationship, the self we were in that relationship and a way of life in which the deceased play a role.
 These are the qualities of life, aspects of what we experience; these are not symptoms of an illness.”